tracer-protocol/perpetual-executioner/readme.md

 ```

 ## Testing
-Start the server using `yarn start`.
-In a new terminal window, start ganache-cli using `yarn ganache`.
+Start ganache-cli using `yarn ganache`.
 In a new terminal window run `yarn test`.